Wisconsin REALTORS®

 Learn More:

-Time of Sale Local Ordinance Challenge
+Time of Sale Ordinance Challenge Manitowoc County

-Current status: Lawsuit has been filed
+Current status: Lawsuit has been filed.

 The ordinance requiring a full Private Onsite Wastewater Treatment Systems (POWTS) inspection after transfer of property violates Wis.
 Stat. § 706.22.
 While the County amended the ordinance to no longer prohibit occupancy if there is not a time-of-sale POWTS inspection.
 But ordinance still imposes restrictions, such as lawsuits, fines, jail, liens, if buyer does not.

-Town of Rib Mountain
+Short-term Rental Ordinance Challenge Town of Rib Mountain

 The Ordinance requiring short-term rentals to be owner-occupied for a certain number of days violates Wis.
 Stat. § 66.1014.
 The WRA’s Legal Action Committee approve financial support for legal services related to filing a lawsuit to challenge the Town of Rib Mountain’s short-term rental ordinance.